 Virtual intensive outpatient programs offer the same type of personalized, comprehensive treatment from a virtual setting that a person would normally receive in an in-person setting.
 Patients take part in the same therapies while being in the comfort of their own homes.

 There can be any number of factors why someone may not be able to participate in an on-site IOP, including lack of transportation, medical considerations, busy work schedule, lack of child care, or other responsibilities.
-By offering a virtual program, Connections of Florida is able to remove these barriers, increasing access to care for more people in need.
+By offering virtual programs, Connections Outpatient Centers are able to remove these barriers, increasing access to care for more people in need.

 Virtual IOP Structure

-Treatment in Connections of Florida’s virtual IOP is individualized based on each person’s specific needs.
-The program is structured as a seven-week rotating group-based curriculum.
-While the program is designed to last seven weeks, the actual length of time a person may spend in the program can vary based on their needs and personalized treatment plan.
-If someone stays in the program longer than seven weeks, it is appropriate for them to repeat the curriculum.
+Treatment in the Connections virtual IOPs is individualized based on each person’s specific needs, and the actual length of time a person may spend in the program can vary based on those needs and their personalized treatment plan.

-Within the first three days of admission to the virtual IOP, patients have one individual session, during which they complete a series of assessments so that the team can make sure that this virtual IOP will be the most beneficial treatment option for them.
+Within the first three days of admission to one of our virtual IOPs, patients have one individual session, during which they complete a series of assessments so that the team can make sure that the virtual IOP will be the most beneficial treatment option for them.

 After admission to the program, patients meet for individual check-ins on a biweekly basis to review and discuss their treatment plans.
-These check-ins typically last 20-30 minutes and are held outside of group hours.
+These check-ins are typically held outside of group hours.
 Patients may also have individual sessions as needed if there is a change in symptoms or a need for additional support.

-If you have any questions about what intensive outpatient programming is or how the virtual platform works, please contact our team today.
+If you have any questions about what intensive outpatient programming is or how our virtual platforms work, please contact our team today.
 We are here to help ensure that you have all the information you need to make the most informed decision for yourself or a loved one.

-This content was written on behalf of and reviewed by the clinical staff at Connections of Florida.
+This content was written on behalf of and reviewed by the clinical staff at Connections Outpatient Centers.